philipp-baumann/mir_calibration_yamsys/README.md

 * `02_model_prediction_yamsys.R `: Read models developed in the first script and predict soil properties from calibrated models and new spectra

+The functions rely on the simplerspec package that is available on GitHub.
+Package sources and instructions how to install the package can be found [here](https://github.com/philipp-baumann/simplerspec).
+The package is an interface that uses pre-existing for spectral data handling and modeling packages, and various other packages such as the famous dplyr package.

 # Important notes

 It is recommended to work with projects in RStudio.
 This means you